In a nutshell

 International arbitration addresses any case or potential dispute between parties – usually located in two different countries – and is the most common form of alternative dispute resolution (ADR).
 “At the most basic level, international arbitration attorneys are international litigators in a transnational justice system,” says Donald Donovan of Debevoise & Plimpton.
 “It's a system that's validated by both national and international law, but not run directly by any given state.”
 Arbitrations often arise from clauses included by companies in their commercial contracts with one another.
 This means that, if a dispute arises between them, they are obliged to arbitrate their dispute rather than pursue traditional litigation.

 Arbitration provides a binding solution to the dispute by way of an arbitral 'award'.
 The award can be enforced internationally through the provisions of the 1958 New York Convention on the Recognition and Enforcement of Arbitral Awards, which more than 140 states have ratified.
 “Private parties often prefer international arbitration because it provides a neutral and relatively confidential forum, specialist arbitrators and greater ease of enforcement of the award in multiple jurisdictions.
-The New York Convention is unique in that there is no equivalent international treaty in force around the globe to ensure the international currency and enforcement of domestic court judgments,” explains David Lindsey, partner and cofounder of international arbitration boutique Chaffetz Lindsey in New York.
+The New York Convention is unique in that there is no equivalent international treaty in force around the globe to ensure the international currency and enforcement of domestic court judgments,” explains David Lindsey, partner and cofounder of arbitration boutique Chaffetz Lindsey in New York.

 The types of cases heard in international arbitration are typically cross-border commercial disputes that occur in situations like joint ventures or corporate transactions (including M&A).
 “The types of disputes run the gamut, but they are all really linked to investment and transactions outside the home jurisdiction of the claimant,” Nigel Blackaby of Freshfields Bruckhaus Deringer says.
 Disputes commonly originate in the oil and gas, telecom, privatized public utilities and construction industries.